Cylinder Head Inspection

 Cylinder Head Crack Detection

 Aluminum heads are checked using a dye that penetrates inside any cracks in the cylinder head.
-Clean the heads surface, and then spray the dye on and let it sit for about 5 minutes.
+Clean the head's surface, spray the dye on, and let it sit for about 5 minutes.
 Wipe the surface with clean shop rags and apply the developer.
 Any cracks show up as red lines.

 Pressure testing is done in a tank of water.
-All ports and passages are covered with plates and inserts.
-About 3 times coolant system pressure (30 psi.) is applied.
+Plates and inserts cover and seal all the ports and passages, and about three times coolant system pressure (30 psi.) is applied.
 Any cracks appear as tiny bubbles in the water.